 <include> tag runs in a changelog

-All included changelogs are run in the order they are found.
-So make sure that the included changelogs are completely independent or that any required changelogs are run first.
+Liquibase runs all included changelogs in the order they are found.
+Make sure that the included changelogs are completely independent or that any required changelogs are run first.

 In the master changelog example above, the root changelog includes first the changes in

 You should define Preconditions in your reference changelogs.
 Liquibase will evaluate them before running any changesets.

 Liquibase does not check for the double inclusion of changelogs in your master file.
 However, if you include a changelog twice, Liquibase recognizes that the changesets have already been run and will not run them again, even if you use a